kujaku11/MTarchive/docs/source/basics.rst

 .. hint:: MTH5 is comprehensively logged, therefore if any problems arise you can always check the mth5_debug.log and the mth5_error.log, which will be written to your current working directory.

-Each MTH5 file will have default groups.
-A 'group' is is basically like a folder that can contain other groups or datasets.
+Each MTH5 file has default groups.
+A 'group' is basically like a folder that can contain other groups or datasets.
 These are:
-	* Survey    --> The master or root group of the HDF5 file
+	* **Survey**    --> The master or root group of the HDF5 file
-	* Filters   --> Holds all filters and filter information
+	* **Filters**   --> Holds all filters and filter information
-	* Reports   --> Holds any reports relevant to the survey
+	* **Reports**   --> Holds any reports relevant to the survey
-	* Standards --> A summary of metadata standards used
+	* **Standards** --> A summary of metadata standards used
-	* Stations  --> Holds all the stations an subsequent data
+	* **Stations**  --> Holds all the stations an subsequent data

+Each group also has a summary table to make it easier to search and access different parts of the file.
+Each entry in the table will have an HDF5 reference that can be directly used to get the appropriate group or dataset without using the path.

 To open a new *.mth5* file::